Travel checklist: five practicalities to prepare before packing

 5. Travel and parking arrangements

 Finally, work out how you are going to get to the airport, cruise terminal or central London hotels.
 Public transport?
 Taxi?
-Your own vehicle? if you opt for the latter, it is wise to book long term parking, or make arrangements to leave your vehicle somewhere safe.
-Make sure you leave enough time to get to the airport – and factor in extra time for unexpected delays and problems along the way.
+Your vehicle? if you opt for the latter, it is wise to book long-term parking or make arrangements to leave your vehicle somewhere safe.
+Make sure you leave enough time to get to the airport, and factor in extra time for unexpected delays and problems along the way.
 If things run smoothly and you have extra time at the airport, you can always browse the shops or sit with a coffee, watching the planes take off and land.